**Updated June 30th**

 - Clients temperatures will be taken prior to starting the program and daily once at camp.

-- We ask that protective masks be worn when in the vans and if needed in common areas if social distancing is not possible.
+- We ask that protective masks be worn when in the vans and if needed in common areas if social distancing is not possible for both clients and staff.

 - Practicing Physical Distancing as much as possible.